The Most Frequent Reason for Tooth Loss

 Good News About Relieving the Problem

 Gum surgery can be prevented, if treatment of gum infection is begun during its early stages.
-There are nonsurgical procedures that prove to be very effective together with proper daily dental hygiene.
+There are nonsurgical procedures that have proven to be effective together with proper daily dental hygiene.
 Once the infection spreads and becomes severe, surgery will be necessary to stop the problem.
 Both approaches are covered by the majority of dental insurance plans.

 Is There a Problem if You Have a Missing Tooth?

 Most people seem to make the assumption that it is no big deal to lose a tooth.
 Since it is not a fatal matter, what could possibly happen if you are missing a tooth?
-Missing even a single tooth can cause the other teeth to shift - not good.
+Missing even a single tooth can cause the other teeth to shift to fill the empty spot.
 This affects your chewing, resulting in obtaining fewer nutrients from your food.
 Your speech may change to slurring certain words.
 Your face can take on a different appearance - you may start to appear older than you are with a hollow look in your mouth and cheek areas.
 Oftentimes, weight gain results because of eating softer, high-calorie foods, instead of more nutritious foods.

 The best solution is dental implants.
 They can be placed for as many teeth as are missing.
-They look natural, function completely, and no one can tell the difference.
+They look natural, function like a regular tooth, and no one can tell the difference.

-We can help arrest your gum disease and bring your smile back to health.
+We can help mitigate your gum disease and bring your smile back to health.
 Give us a call today at (770) 467-3639.